Scientific name: Sambucus nigra L. ssp. canadensis (American elderberry)

 Native Sambucus varieties are generally prolific, growing along roadsides, woodlands, and even in parks.
 Elderberries can offer habitat through their natural multi-story arrangement.
 The plants provide shade, cool stream water, and their roots stabilize and create overhanging banks for fish and aquatic organisms.
 There are no issues with harvesting either flowers or berries besides the usual wild harvesting guidelines to take from abundant areas and take no more than 10% of what you find.

-The berries are a food source for birds, squirrels, and bears while deer, elk and moose eat the stems and foliage.
-The plant is an especially important food source for many songbirds and the valley elderberry longhorn beetle (Desmocerus californicus dimorphus) listed as threatened under the Endangered Species Act in 1980 due to loss of habitat and insecticide and herbicide use.
-Birds that feed on elderberries include:, the western bluebird, indigo bunting, common house finch, red-shafted flicker, ashthroated flycatcher, black-headed grosbeak, scrub jay, Stellar jay, ruby-crowned kinglet, mockingbird, redbreasted nuthatch, Bullock’s oriole, hooded oriole, song sparrow, white-crowned sparrow, western tanager, California thrasher, russet-backed thrush, brown towhee, Audubon warbler, cedar waxwing, Lewis and Nuttall’s woodpecker, wren-tit, grouse, pheasant, and pigeons.12 So be sure to share by leaving plenty behind.
+The berries are a food source for birds, squirrels, and bears, while deer, elk, and moose eat the stems and foliage.
+The plant is an especially important food source for many songbirds, and the valley elderberry longhorn beetle (Desmocerus californicus dimorphus) was listed as threatened under the Endangered Species Act in 1980 due to loss of habitat and insecticide and herbicide use.
+Birds that feed on elderberries include: the western bluebird, indigo bunting, common house finch, red-shafted flicker, ashthroated flycatcher, black-headed grosbeak, scrub jay, Stellar jay, ruby-crowned kinglet, mockingbird, redbreasted nuthatch, Bullock’s oriole, hooded oriole, song sparrow, white-crowned sparrow, western tanager, California thrasher, russet-backed thrush, brown towhee, Audubon warbler, cedar waxwing, Lewis and Nuttall’s woodpecker, wren-tit, grouse, pheasant, and pigeons.12 So be sure to share by leaving plenty behind.

 Medicinal and Food Properties